Last Updated

 - Bottom Line

-You’ve found the perfect apartment in Copenhagen.
-The price is DKK 3,000,000, you’ve saved DKK 600,000 for a 20% deposit, and you’re ready to make an offer.
-What catches a lot of first-time buyers off guard is that you’ll need roughly DKK 100,000-150,000 on top of that deposit just to complete the purchase.
+You’ve been browsing boligsiden.dk and found a property in Copenhagen.
+The list price is DKK 3,000,000, you’ve saved DKK 600,000 for a 20% deposit, and you’re ready to make an offer.

 Registration Fees (Tinglysningsafgift)

-This is Denmark’s equivalent of stamp duty.
-You pay it in 2 parts: once to register the deed (skøde), and once to register the mortgage.
+Denmark’s equivalent of stamp duty.
+You pay it twice: once to register the deed (skøde) transferring ownership to you, and once to register the mortgage (pantebrev) securing the lender’s interest in the property.

 Your mortgage: DKK 2,400,000.
 Seller’s existing registered mortgage: DKK 1,500,000.
 You pay the variable fee only on: DKK 2,400,000 – DKK 1,500,000 = DKK 900,000.

-For houses (not apartments), the seller provides 2 mandatory reports: a condition report (tilstandsrapport) rating defects from K0 (no issue) to K3 (critical), and an electrical installation report (elinstallationsrapport).
-Both are paid for by the seller.
+If you’re buying a house, the seller is required to provide two mandatory reports: a condition report (tilstandsrapport) rating defects from K0 (no issue) to K3 (critical), and an electrical installation report (elinstallationsrapport).
+Both are paid by the seller and handed over as part of the sale process.

 Change of Ownership Insurance (Ejerskifteforsikring)

-This covers hidden defects not mentioned in the inspection reports: structural issues, plumbing problems behind walls, roof leaks that weren’t visible during the viewing.
+Covers hidden defects that weren’t mentioned in the inspection reports: structural issues, plumbing problems behind walls, a roof leak that wasn’t visible during the viewing.

-One detail that catches buyers out: if the condition report mentions an issue, even briefly, the insurance won’t cover anything related to it.
-This is why having your own expert review the reports before you sign matters.
-They can tell you exactly what you’d be uninsured against based on what’s already documented.
+One detail that catches buyers: if the condition report mentions a defect, even briefly, the insurance won’t cover anything related to it.
+This is why having your own expert review the reports before you sign matters as they can tell you exactly what you’d be uninsured against based on what’s already documented.

 Legal Fees